trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

 the Oracle connector as a separate catalog.

 To add another Oracle catalog, create a new properties file.
-For example, if you name the property file ``sales.properties``, Presto creates a catalog named sales.
+For example, if you name the property file ``sales.properties``, Trino creates a catalog named sales.

 Querying Oracle